corda/corda-gradle-plugins/README.md

 ## Version number

-To modify the version number edit constants.properties in the project root.
+To modify the version number edit the root build.gradle.

 The version number should track the Corda version number it is built for.
 Eg; Corda `4.0` should be built as `4.0.x`.

 ## Getting started

-To bootstrap this repository you can install the publishing plugins with;

-    cd publish-utils
-    ../gradlew -u install
+You will need JVM 8 installed and on the path to run and install these plugins.

 ## Installing locally